t-mart/brother-mfc-7860dw-setup/README.md

 2. Save the username and password of the FTP server in a file in the build context of the server
    image:

-   *Note: I keep these in my password manager too.*
+   **Note to self: I keep these in my password manager under `Brother Printer FTP Account to Desktop`**

    ```shell
    cp docker-vsftpd/virtual_users.template.txt docker-vsftpd/virtual_users.txt